GGE: A Standardized Framework for Evaluating Gene Expression Generative Models¶

 Comprehensive, standardized evaluation of generated gene expression data.

-- Comprehensive suite of distributional metrics with explicit computation space options (raw, PCA, DEG)
+- Comprehensive suite of distributional metrics with explicit computation space options

 - Biologically-motivated evaluation through DEG-focused analysis with perturbation-effect correlation